Die vierjährige Milana steht vor dem zerstörten Heizungsraum ihres Kindergartens.

 Emergency response for children in the Ukraine war

-After two years of war, nearly half of Ukraine’s population depends on humanitarian aid – including 2.9 million children.
+After three years of war, over 14 million people in Ukraine depend on humanitarian aid – including 3.2 million children.
 UNICEF is working in Ukraine and many neighboring countries and continuing its emergency response.

-The armed conflict in Ukraine has dragged on for two years and is claiming more human lives every day – including those of innocent civilians, with many children among them.
-Around half of the population is now dependent on humanitarian aid.
+The armed conflict in Ukraine has dragged on for three years and is claiming more human lives every day – including those of innocent civilians, with many children among them.
+Over 14 million people – around 40 percent of the population – are now dependent on humanitarian aid.
 Millions of people have lost their livelihoods.
 Access to vital services such as a water supply, heating and health care is severely restricted.
 The bombardment continues in many areas and is damaging countless homes and key institutions.
-The consequences for the population are devastating – particularly now, in winter, when temperatures in parts of the country can fall to below -20 degrees Celsius.
+The consequences for the population are devastating.

 The outbreak of war in February 2022 sparked off the biggest refugee crisis since the Second World War.
 In the first year of the war in particular, millions of people had to flee their homes and seek refuge within Ukraine or in neighboring countries.
 Even today, around six million refugees from Ukraine are registered in Europe.
 Most of them are women and children.
 War experiences and dislocation can be seriously traumatic, particularly for children.